niteshsaxena03/DSA/README.md

-all the questions solved by me on different platforms CS->CodeStudio
+This directory contains all the DSA questions solved by me on various platforms

-LC->LeetCode
-GFG->GeeksForGeeks
+CS-->CodeStudio
+LC-->LeetCode
+GFG-->GeeksForGeeks